Start by brainstorming keywords and search terms. Use subject headings or descriptors to help generate search terms.

 For a broad search, start with the Articles & More tab of the Library's OneSearch.
 This searches across many of our subscription academic databases to find individual articles from journals, newspapers, magazines, and more.

 For a more focused searched, try one of these recommended databases (The following resources were selected as starting points for research in American History.
-To access the complete selection of databases at Brandeis, go to Brandeis Scholar.):
+To access the complete selection of databases at Brandeis, visit our library database list.):

 Here are some places to search our journal collections.